Join the access to justice movement

 With an increasing number of persons finding themselves having to represent themselves before courts and tribunals, one of the first problems many of them face is the need to fill out complex and often lengthy legal forms. ” …

-“It was a Provincial Court Judge who identified the problem that the new collaboration is working to solve.
-She noted that there were a great many online resources that would be useful for those representing themselves in court (known as SRLs for self-represented litigants), but no simple way for them” …
+A Provincial Court Judge noted that there were a lot of online resources that would be useful for people representing themselves in court, but no simple way for those people to find out about those resources….

 Rise Women’s Legal Centre Uses “Unbundling” of